Skip to main content

 • Fast heart rate

 It can also elevate blood pressure.
-If you have hypertension (high blood pressure), talk with your primary care provider before using this medication.
+If you have high blood pressure (hypertension), talk with your primary care provider before using this medication.

-When to get medical care for treatment for postnasal drip?
+When to get medical care for postnasal drip

-If your symptoms don’t improve within 1 to 2 weeks, you should contact a healthcare professional.
+If your symptoms don’t improve within 1 to 2 weeks, talk to a healthcare professional.
 They can help you determine what might be causing your postnasal drip.
-And they can also recommend any next steps you need to take for treatment.
+And they can also recommend any next steps you need to take for treatment

 Frequently asked questions

-Postnasal drip is not contagious unless you have an active upper respiratory infection — like a cold or flu — causing your symptoms.
+Postnasal drip isn’t usually contagious.
+But it’s contagious if your symptoms are caused by an active upper respiratory infection, like a cold or flu.
 If you’re unsure what’s causing your postnasal drip, visit a healthcare professional for guidance.

-Postnasal drip is not usually serious.
-But, the most common complication of untreated postnasal drip is a chronic cough.
-This can sometimes worsen at night and affect your sleep.
-Fortunately, there are home remedies that can help stop postnasal drip and if that doesn’t work, talk with your primary care provider.
+Postnasal drip isn’t usually serious.
+But the most common complication of untreated postnasal drip is a chronic cough.
+This can sometimes worsen at night and affect your sleep, which can lead to other mental and physical health problems

 The bottom line

 Postnasal drip is caused by excess mucus that drains from the nose and sinuses to the throat.
-And it’s one of the most common causes of a nagging cough that lasts weeks to months.
-Medications that help reduce inflammation and excess mucus can be useful if needed.
+It’s one of the most common causes of a nagging cough that lasts weeks to months.
+Fortunately, medications and home remedies can provide relief.

 The first step to treating postnasal drip is figuring out what might be causing it.
 If you have symptoms of postnasal drip that won’t go away, talk with a healthcare professional.
-They can give you guidance on how to stop it.
+They can give you guidance on how to stop it, including what treatments are the best fit.

 why trust our exports reliability shield